Clinical Trials (PDQ®)

 I. To evaluate the response rate and toxicity of CC-5013 (lenalidomide) plus dexamethasone (standard dose) versus CC-5013 plus low dose dexamethasone in patients with newly diagnosed myeloma at any time in the first 4 cycles of treatment and to determine if CC-5013 plus low dose dexamethasone will have similar response rate with lower toxicity (First Phase).

-I. To evaluate the response rate of thalidomide plus dexamethasone (Thal/Dex) in patients with newly diagnosed myeloma who do not achieve a complete or partial response (as defined in Section 6.2.1 and 6.2.2) at any time in the first 4 cycles with the CC-5013 and dexamethasone combination in either of the two arms (First Phase).
+I. To evaluate the response rate of thalidomide plus dexamethasone (Thal/Dex) in patients with newly diagnosed myeloma who do not achieve a complete or partial response at any time in the first 4 cycles with the CC-5013 and dexamethasone combination in either of the two arms (First Phase).

 II.
-To study the effect of CC-5013 on bone marrow microvessel density and angiogenesis grade, on PCLI, and on the expression of vascular endothelial growth factor (VEGF) and basic fibroblast growth factor (bFGF) in the marrow (First Phase).
+To study the effect of CC-5013 on bone marrow microvessel density and angiogenesis grade, on plasma cell labeling index (PCLI), and on the expression of vascular endothelial growth factor (VEGF) and basic fibroblast growth factor (bFGF) in the marrow (First Phase).

 III.
 To study the effect of CC-5013 and dexamethasone on bone marrow mesenchymal progenitor cells (MPCs) (First Phase).

 IV.
-To evaluate in a separate expansion phase (Addendum #6) the efficacy of aspirin (325 mg/day) versus Coumadin (dose adjusted to maintain a target INR of 2-3) in preventing DVT in patients with newly diagnosed myeloma receiving CC-5013 plus standard dose dexamethasone.
-This separate expansion phase of the trial that will start after accrual to the first phase of the trial testing the primary objective listed above is completed.
+To evaluate in a separate expansion phase the efficacy of aspirin (325 mg/day) versus Coumadin (dose adjusted to maintain a target international normalized ratio [INR] of 2-3) in preventing deep vein thrombosis (DVT) in patients with newly diagnosed myeloma receiving CC-5013 plus standard dose dexamethasone.

-Arm II: Patients receive oral lenalidomide and acetylsalicylic acid as in arm I and low-dose oral dexamethasone once daily on days 1, 8, 15, and 22.
+Arm II: Patients receive lenalidomide as in Arm I and low-dose dexamethasone PO QD on days 1, 8, 15, and 22.

-Arm III (patients with no response after treatment on arm I): Patients receive oral thalidomide once daily on days 1-28 and standard-dose oral dexamethasone once daily on days 1-4, 9-12, and 17-20.
+Arm III (patients with no response after treatment on Arm I): Patients receive thalidomide PO QD on days 1-28 and standard-dose dexamethasone PO QD on days 1-4, 9-12, and 17-20.

-Arm IV (patients with no response after treatment on arm II): Patients receive oral thalidomide as in arm III and low-dose oral dexamethasone once daily on days 1, 8, 15, and 22.
+Arm IV (patients with no response after treatment on Arm II): Patients receive thalidomide as in Arm III and low-dose dexamethasone PO QD on days 1, 8, 15, and 22.

 In both salvage therapy arms, courses repeat every 28 days in the absence of unacceptable toxicity or disease progression.
 After completion of 4 courses of therapy, patients may undergo stem cell harvest (using growth factors only) for cryopreservation.

-Patients are followed every 3 months for 2 years, every 6 months for 3 years, and then annually for 2 years.
+After completion of study treatment, patients are followed up every 3 months for 2 years, every 6 months for 3 years, and then annually for 2 years.

 - Patients must be diagnosed with symptomatic multiple myeloma within the past 90 days confirmed by the following: